llm-operator/docs/docs/source/multi_cluster_deployment.rst

 plane component in a CPU K8s cluster and deploy the rest of the components in GPU compute clusters.

+LLM Operator can be deployed into multiple GPU clusters, and the clusters can span across multiple cloud providers (including GPU specific cloud like CoreWeave) and on-prem.

 Deploying Control Plane Components
 ----------------------------------